tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 head and glaring up at the upper row of nests with eyes red with anger.
 Of course it was dark in the henhouse, for it was night, but Jenny can see in the dark, just as so many other little people who wear fur can.
-What she saw was the anxious looking face of Unc' Billy Possum staring down at her.
+What she saw was the anxious looking face of Uncle Billy Possum staring down at her.

 "You did that purposely!" snapped Jenny.
 "You did that purposely, and you needn't tell me you didn't."

-"On mah honor Ah didn't," protested Unc' Billy.
-"It was an accident, just a sho' 'nuff accident, and Ah'm right sorry fo' it."
+"On my honor I didn't," protested Uncle Billy.
+"It was an accident, just a sure enough accident, and I'm right sorry for it."

 "That sounds very nice, but I don't believe a word of it.
 You did it purposely, and you can't make me believe anything else.
 Come down here and fight.
 I dare you to!"
 Jenny was getting more and more angry every minute.

-Unc' Billy began to grow angry.
+Uncle Billy began to grow angry.
 Of course, it was wholly his fault that that egg had fallen, but it wasn't his fault that Jenny had happened to be just beneath.
 He hadn't known that Jenny was there.
 He had apologized, and he felt that no one could do more than that.
 Jenny Skunk had doubted his word, had refused to believe him, and that made him angry.
 His little eyes glowed with rage.

-"If yo' want to fight, come up here.
-I'll wait fo' yo' right where Ah am," he sputtered.
+"If you want to fight, come up here.
+I'll wait for you right where I am," he sputtered.

 This made Jenny angrier than ever.
-She couldn't climb up there, and she knew that Unc' Billy knew it.
-Unc' Billy was perfectly safe in promising to wait for her.
+She couldn't climb up there, and she knew that Uncle Billy knew it.
+Uncle Billy was perfectly safe in promising to wait for her.

 "You're a coward, just a plain no-account coward!" snapped Jenny.
 "I'm